TaylorWys/CCOMSR/README.md

 # CCOMSR
-It's a simple web program about software course.
+It's a simple web program which is a social networking prototype In our teamwork, I am responsible for part of HTML+CSS+JS。